Quantum Technology for Earth Science

 The Quantum Gravity Gradiometer Pathfinder

 In 2024, NASA initiated a focused effort to develop a Quantum Gravity Gradiometer (QGG) pathfinder instrument, with the aim to deliver an instrument for on-orbit testing NET 2030.
-This work is managed by NASA ESTO and the Jet Propulsion Laboratory serves as the project lead, with significant contributions from NASA Goddard Space Flight Center, University of Texas Austin, and U.S. industry partners.
+This work is managed by NASA ESTO, and the Jet Propulsion Laboratory serves as the project lead, with significant contributions from NASA Goddard Space Flight Center, University of Texas Austin, and U.S. industry partners.

-Using cold atom interferometry, a QGG has the potential to collect more precise measurements of Earth’s gravitational field than existing methods – such as the Satellite-to-Satellite Tracking (SST) utilized by NASA’s Gravity Recovery and Climate Experiment (GRACE) and GRACE-Follow On missions – and could do so from a single satellite.
+Using cold atom interferometry, a QGG has the potential to collect more precise measurements of Earth’s gravitational field than existing methods – such as Satellite-to-Satellite Tracking (SST) utilized by NASA’s Gravity Recovery and Climate Experiment (GRACE) and GRACE-Follow On missions – and could do so from a single satellite.
 The QGG pathfinder will demonstrate critical technologies and the observation technique, using an architecture that could lead to a science-grade instrument.
 A QGG could significantly improve upon the resolution of a GRACE-class measurement.

 Science background: Changes in how mass is distributed on and beneath Earth’s surface, particularly in the form of water and ice, are fundamental indicators of the large-scale dynamics of the planet.
 By measuring tiny gravitational changes over timescales of days to months to years, scientists can observe the movement of ice sheets and glaciers; monitor the rise and fall of underground aquifers; detect changes in the levels and currents of the oceans; gauge the amount of water in large lakes and rivers; and even discern underground features of interest.
 Gravity measurements are critical to drought monitoring, water management, flood potential, and many other applications that have important implications for agriculture, industry, security, and everyday life.